FOREX-Euro hits 7-week low as debt crisis festers

 The common currency has shed 1.5 percent so far this week, having come under pressure after lacklustre demand at a German bond auction on Wednesday stirred fears the debt crisis was starting to threaten even Europe's biggest economy.

-The euro hit a seven-week low of $1.3298 on Friday, and market players are bracing for further weakness in coming months, although short-covering may slow the currency's descent and cause some swings in between.
+Market players are bracing for a further drop in the euro in coming weeks and months, although short-covering may slow the currency's descent and cause some swings in between.

 "Rather than reallocating within the euro zone, international asset managers are tending to pull out now.
-That's consistent with some of the flows we have been seeing," said Berry at UBS.
+That's consistent with some of the flows we have been seeing," he said.

-The common currency last stood at $1.3305, down 0.3 percent on the day.
-The next major trough on charts lies at $1.3145, a low hit in early October.
+There was some talk on Friday of hedge fund selling of the euro, while an option trigger was said to be lurking at $1.3300, suggesting that options-related buying may emerge just above that level and lend the euro some support.

 Talks by the heads of Germany, France and Italy on Thursday were overshadowed by Germany's persistant opposition to a joint euro zone bond and a bigger role for the European Central Bank (ECB) to tackle the crisis.